A black background with a dense grid of tiny white dots.

 What's the difference between PCI SSC and payment brands?

-PCI Security Standards Council (PCI SSC):
+PCI Security Standards Council:

-• Creates and maintains PCI DSS standards
+• Creates and maintains standards

-• Manages the qualification programs for QSAs and ASVs
+• Manages QSA and ASV qualification programs

-• Develops technical standards and best practices
+• Develops technical guidelines

-Payment Brands (Visa, Mastercard, American Express, etc.):
+Payment Brands (Visa, Mastercard, etc.):

-• Enforce PCI DSS compliance requirements
+• Enforce compliance requirements

-• Set fines and penalties for non-compliance
+• Set fines for non-compliance

-• Manage compliance validation and reporting
+• Manage validation and reporting

 Secure Your Payment Processing Today